cbecraft1184/teams-meeting-minutes-prod/dod_documentation/EXECUTIVE_SUMMARY_COMPREHENSIVE.md

 ### 8.8 Conclusion

-This analysis presents the factual basis for IBM's commercialization decision.
-The application demonstrates technical merit, addresses real enterprise needs, and aligns with IBM strategic priorities.
-The decision depends on IBM's assessment of strategic fit, resource availability, risk tolerance, and financial objectives in the context of competing portfolio opportunities.
+This analysis presents the factual basis for DOD's deployment decision.
+The application demonstrates technical merit, addresses real enterprise needs, and aligns with DOD strategic priorities.
+The decision depends on DOD's assessment of strategic fit, resource availability, risk tolerance, and financial objectives in the context of competing portfolio opportunities.

 ---

-**Document Classification:** IBM Internal - Comprehensive Business Analysis
+**Document Classification:** DOD Internal - Comprehensive Business Analysis
 **Date:** November 2025
 **Prepared For:** DOD Leadership
 **Analysis Type:** Detailed Commercialization Assessment